woblerr/gpbackman/e2e_tests/README.md

 # End-to-end tests

-The following architecture is used to run the tests:

-* Separate containers for MinIO and nginx.
-Official images [minio/minio](https://hub.docker.com/r/minio/minio), [minio/mc](https://hub.docker.com/r/minio/mc) and [nginx](https://hub.docker.com/_/nginx) are used.
-It's necessary for S3 compatible storage for backups.
+The e2e suite uses two Docker Compose fixtures.

+- `docker-compose.yml` runs the default single-node Greenplum fixture.
+  It is used by `backup-info`, `report-info`, and `history-migrate`.
+- `docker-compose.standby.yml` runs a standby-aware Greenplum fixture.
+  It is used by `backup-delete`, `backup-clean`, and `history-clean`.

+Both fixtures include [minio/minio](https://hub.docker.com/r/minio/minio) and [minio/mc](https://hub.docker.com/r/minio/mc) containers for S3-compatible backup storage.
-- Separate container gpbackman-export: runs the gpbackman image and copies the binary to a shared Docker volume (gpbackman_bin) for use inside the Greenplum container.
+The `gpbackman-export` container copies the built `gpbackman` binary to the shared `gpbackman_bin` volume.

-* Separate container for Greenplum.
-The [docker-greenplum image](https://github.com/woblerr/docker-greenplum) is used to run a single-node Greenplum cluster.
+The Greenplum fixtures use the [docker-greenplum image](https://github.com/woblerr/docker-greenplum).
+The standby-aware fixture uses its standby startup support:

+- `master` is the primary coordinator service with `GREENPLUM_DEPLOYMENT=master` and `GREENPLUM_STANDBY_HOSTNAME=standby`;
+- `standby` uses `GREENPLUM_DEPLOYMENT=standby` and `GREENPLUM_MASTER_HOSTNAME=master`;
+- `segment1` and `segment2` use `GREENPLUM_DEPLOYMENT=segment`;
+- `conf/gpinitsystem_config_no_mirrors`, `conf/hostfile_gpinitsystem`, and `conf/ssh/` provide the test cluster config and SSH fixtures.

+The SSH fixtures are static e2e-only test material copied from the public docker-greenplum example key pattern.
+Do not reuse them outside this disposable test environment.

 ## Running tests

-Buld gpbackman image:
+Build the gpbackman image:

 ```bash
 make docker
 ```

-Run all tests (sequentially for all commands):
+Run all tests sequentially:

 ```bash
 make test-e2e